zgosalvez/homebrew-repo/README.md

 # Homebrew Repo

-These are collections of software packages that do not pass Homebrew's requirements.
+A collection of software packages that do not pass Homebrew's requirements.

 ## Formulae